 Memberful plugs into Campaign Monitor, my email / newsletter provider.
 Memberful automatically adds and removes members from members-only Campaign Monitor newsletters as folks sign up, upgrade, or cancel their memberships.
 (MailChimp has similar integration.)
 Inside of Campaign Monitor I setup welcome email logic called “Automated Journeys” and use Campaign Monitor for all email / newsletter related correspondence.

 Memberful is plugged into Stripe for handling payments and payouts.
-Stripe pays out to an Explorers Club bank account every few days.
+Stripe pays out to a SPECIAL PROJECTS bank account every few days.
 My bank account is automated to split the payments into “Explorers savings” (for funding research), checking (for covering rent, et cetera), and retirement accounts (~5%, for always building on the habit of long-term savings, however small) so I feel confident all of the money that arrives via the membership program is being put to clear, well-defined, and easily traceable uses.

 If your only intent is to run a single (1) paid newsletter, then this stack could be drastically simplified by using a tool like Buttondown or Substack, both of which offer free / paid subscription functionality.

 Again, I prefer the flexibility of my setup: I run three distinct newsletters via Campaign Monitor and can send to various tiers of the membership base as needed.
 By running my own website I have total control over design and speed.
 I think my website is pretty fast and work to make it faster over time.
 I like being able to publish essays on my own domain, use it as an archive for published-elsewhere essays, and create media-specific versions of pages for things like photo galleries or books.